nodemailer/wildduck-webmail/README.md

 **What is this?**

-This is an example web service that uses the [Wild Duck API](https://github.com/nodemailer/wildduck/wiki/API-Docs) to manage user settings and preview messages
+This is an example web service that uses the [Wild Duck API](https://github.com/nodemailer/wildduck/wiki/API-Docs) to manage user settings and preview messages.

+## Live demo

+There's a live demo up at https://wildduck.email

 ## Usage